LechevSpace/embedded-canvas/README.md

 A canvas which you can draw on with origin `Point::zero()`.
 The canvas location is not set for the provided display.

-Draw anything and then decide where to place it on the display using the methods:
+After drawing decide where to place it on the display using the methods:
 - `Canvas::place_at(top_left: Point) -> CanvasAt`
 - `Canvas::place_center(center: Point) -> CanvasAt`